Tabo

 Of the nine temples within the old sacred enclosure the Main Temple (གཙུག་་ལག་ཁང་) is attributable to the late 10th century, while the other temples in their present state of preservation range from the 14th to the 19th centuries.
 Although some earlier remains, such as painted chörten, carved wooden door-frames, and stone bases of pillars are preserved in the other monuments as well, some of these most likely represent cases of re-usage.

-Tabo was the first monastery in the western Himalayas to become the focus of extensive scholarly research, several reports about Tabo monastery and particularly its oldest temple, the Main Temple, having been published as early as 1935 (Giuseppe Tucci, the reference below is to the English translation).
-However, only in recent years has it again been possible for non-Indians to resume research there.
-A detailed study of the monastery was possible thanks to permission from the Archaeological Survey of India (ASI) but above all to the helpful and understanding attitude of the abbot and monks of Tabo.
+Tabo was the first monastery in the western Himalayas to become the focus of extensive scholarly research, several reports about Tabo monastery and particularly its oldest temple, the Main Temple, having been published as early as 1935 by Giuseppe Tucci.
+Only in recent years has it again been possible for non-Indians to resume research there.
+A detailed study of the monastery was possible thanks to permission from the Archaeological Survey of India (ASI) and the helpful and understanding attitude of the abbot and monks of Tabo.

 Painted Chörten